WSU-kduncan/s24cicd-MattM1234/README-CI.md

 ## Overview

 This project will create a container image from a Dockerfile that will use nginx to host a website on the users local machine.
 It will be created within WSL using Docker Desktop.
 This project will also build a docker image on a successful push that can be viewed in the linked repository below.
+Tags will be included with semantic versioning

 ## How To